 You may sign up online for a consultation with a Librarian.
 Research consultations are only available by appointment.
 If none of the available appointment times work for you, please email firstname.lastname@example.org to arrange a mutually suitable meeting time.

 Requests for services outside the scope of the Library, such as writing assistance and proofreading, tutoring, and study and time management techniques, will be referred to other departments or resources on campus with staff who are experts.
-The Library encourages all students to take advantage of campus services such as Tutoring Programs, the Reading, Writing, and Study Strategies Center, the Graduate Writing Center, or the Ross Center when seeking assistance that falls outside the information and knowledge management professional expertise of the Library staff.
+The Library encourages all students to take advantage of campus services such as Tutoring Programs, the Writing Center or the Ross Center when seeking assistance that falls outside the information and knowledge management professional expertise of the Library staff.

 - Searchable knowledgebase of FAQs